ElektraInitiative/PermaplanT/doc/decisions/frontend_build_tool.md

 ## Problem

-We need to choose a build tool for the React frontend of our application that can bundle various types of assets, such as JavaScript, CSS, and images, into a single package that can be efficiently loaded by the browser.
+We need to choose a build tool for the React frontend of our application that can bundle various types of assets, such as JavaScript, CSS, and images that can be efficiently loaded by the browser.

 ## Constraints